AVoid.

 Task 1: Organizing the Day with Google Calendar

-This task explores how students with ADHD use Google Calendar to organize their educational, personal, and work-related tasks and events.
-The process highlights the cognitive and environmental challenges faced by users.
+How do students with ADHD use Google Calendar to organize their educational, personal, and work-related tasks and events?
+What are the cognitive and environmental challenges they face?

 Task Characteristics: